darktrojan/idldocs/nsILDAPOperation.rst

 callbacks happen on the LDAP connection thread.
 If you need them to happen on the main thread (or any other thread), then you should created an nsISupports proxy object and pass that in.

-@param aConnection       connection this operation should use
-@param aMessageListener  interface used to call back the results.
-@param aClosure          private parameter (anything caller desires)

 @exception NS_ERROR_ILLEGAL_VALUE        a NULL pointer was passed in
 @exception NS_ERROR_UNEXPECTED           failed to get connection handle